ttoth76/CaseStudy1/AA_TT_CaseStudy1.md

 ##### 3. Study the beer styles to see if there is a need to reclassify some of the beers from IPA to Ale and vice versa based on ABV and IBU values.
 This could better represent product quality and beer taste which in return could result in more customers.

 ##### 4. I can see opportunities for Budweiser to further increase their presence in those states where their beer is the most popular by increasing the number of breweries.
 Budweiser has very low number of breweries in these states however consumption is the highest and Budweiser is the most popular beer: MT, SD, NH, WV, IA and SC.
 Further to the potential increase in sales in these states the supply chain cost may be reduced as well by local distributions.

+##### 5. I would suggest to analyse the relationship between the number of breweries and unique beers per capita per million people and increase the variety of beers in those states where the number of unique beers are low per capita per million people.